jjunttonenconfigit/ace-model-samples/RestApi/README.md

 ## API Overview

-Full documentation will be available in Ace Model help.
+Full documentation is available in Ace Developer Docs.
 To query master data use `none` in place of `?wi`, but remember that master is read-only.

 ```